deadc0de6/dotdrop/README.md

 $ dotdrop.sh install
 ```

-Use the `--profile` switch to specify a profile if not using
+Use the `--profile` switch to specify a different profile than
-the host's hostname.
+the host's hostname or define it through the `DOTDROP_PROFILE`
+environment variable.

 ## Compare dotfiles